Keysight/Jlsca/README.md

 ```
 params.dataOffset = 1
 ```
 This means that the input data is the start of the trace data: Julia offets are 1-based!!
-If you'd rather run the attack backward, and the trace data is located after the input, you'd type this:
+If you'd rather run the attack backward, and the output data is located after the input, you'd type this:
 ```
 params.direction = BACKWARD
 params.dataOffset = 17